 2) Fold fabric in half vertically.
-Lay you pattern pieces out.
-(Note: I will not be instructing you on how to make pattern C, the nightgown version of this top, therefor you may cut your pattern paper at the hemline for pattern D. If you wish to make the nightgown on your own time simply fold up the pattern piece like we did with the shorts.)
+Lay out your pattern pieces.
+(Note: I will not be instructing you on how to make pattern C, the nightgown version of this top, therefore you may cut your pattern paper at the hemline for pattern D. If you wish to make the nightgown on your own time, simply fold up the pattern piece like we did with the shorts.)

-3) If your working with limited space you will need to shift your fabric around.
+3) If you’re working with limited space, you will need to shift your fabric around.
 Over time you will find a method that works for you, but I will illustrate how I work in order to give you some place to start.

 6) Note that on both bodice pieces (6 and 7) you should place the edge that states “place on fold” on the fold.

-7) Cut out all pattern pieces, be sure not to cut bodice pieces (6 and 7) along fold.
+7) Cut out all pattern pieces, making sure not to cut bodice pieces (6 and 7) along fold.

 5) Reverse fabric so that right sides face together.
-Iron seam then stitch with a 3/8 inch margin.
+Iron seam then stitch with a 3/8″ margin.
 This will completely encase the raw edge of the seam and none of the stitching will be visible from the outside.

 6) Match the notches on the sleeves (8) with wrong sides together.
-Stitch together leaving 1/4 inch margin.
-Reverse fabric so that right sides are together, stitch leaving a 5/8 inch margin.
+Stitch together leaving 1/4″ margin.
+Reverse fabric so that the right sides are together.
+Stitch leaving a 5/8″ margin.